zavodil/game-of-life/README.md

 ## To Explore

-- `contract/src/lib.rs` for the contract code
+- `src/lib.rs` for the contract code
-- `src/index.html` for the front-end HTML
-- `src/main.js` for the JavaScript front-end code and how to integrate contracts
-- `src/test.js` for the JS tests for the contract

 ## To Build the Documentation